Nick-Chapman/onebrc/README.md

 # onebrc

 My attempts at the Billion Row Challenge.
-In Haskell.
-And C.
+In Haskell, C and Ocaml.

 ### The original challenge repo
 [The One Billion Row Challenge](https://github.com/gunnarmorling/1brc)